Product adoption metrics: 12 key metrics + how to measure them

 • Use insights to refine onboarding, feature design, or engagement strategies

-The goal is to turn behavior into insight—and insight into action.
-With the right tracking setup and cadence, your adoption metrics will become a roadmap for driving user success and business growth.
+The goal is to turn behavior into insight - and insight into action.
+Tools like Appcues' AI Growth Analyst can surface patterns in your adoption data and suggest specific improvement areas, making stakeholder reviews more focused and productive.
+With the right tracking setup and cadence, your adoption metrics become a roadmap for driving user success and business growth.

-You’re tracking product adoption metrics and have results to analyze—great!
+You are tracking product adoption metrics and have results to analyze - great!
 Now what?
-Ask yourself, “How can I help users better understand or use this product?”
+Ask yourself, "How can I help users better understand or use this product?"
 Here are several winning tactics you can try to increase overall product adoption.

 1. Make a great first impression with onboarding flows

 Not all users will discover the value of your product on their own.
-A great onboarding can hold the hands of those users to show them exactly what they’d be missing if they choose to walk away from your product.
+A great onboarding can hold the hands of those users to show them exactly what they would be missing if they choose to walk away from your product.

-If your metrics show that users aren’t activating or even completing onboarding, you need to revamp your onboarding to reduce time to value and improve overall customer satisfaction.
-That way, customers won’t get stuck in onboarding and churn before you’ve even had a chance to win them over.
+If your metrics show that users are not activating or even completing onboarding, you need to revamp your onboarding to reduce time to value and improve overall customer satisfaction.
+That way, customers will not get stuck in onboarding and churn before you have even had a chance to win them over.

 Common elements of a great user onboarding experience include:

-Check out these 10 great user onboarding examples (they’re amazing—seriously).
+Check out these 10 great user onboarding examples for inspiration.

-2. Keep users informed by using in-app feature announcements
+2. Keep users informed with in-app feature announcements

 Users may not even realize new features are available.
-Don’t expect users to read your product release notes and learn about new features on their own.
+Do not expect users to read your product release notes and learn about new features on their own.
 Instead, use in-app messaging and announcements to alert users about new features.

 Feature announcements can direct users to other resources, such as videos or blog posts, which explain the feature in more detail.
-Teach users about the value of these new features, and they'll be more likely to embrace them in the product.
+Teach users about the value of these new features, and they will be more likely to embrace them in the product.

 Check out our guide to improving feature adoption through in-app messaging.